psitosam/Portfolio/README.md

 [Deployed App](https://alexgrandolph.dev/)</h2>
 # ABOUT THIS APP

-This portfolio application is my first attempt at using JavaScript or React.
-Through Youtube tutorials, a lot of googling and reasearch, and lots of debugging I am proud of the final product.
+This portfolio application is my first attempt at using JavaScript in the React framework to make a dynamic website.
 <br>
 <br>
 This app utilizes Routes through react-router-dom to have pages for Home, About, Skills, Portfolio, and Contact.
-Each page is its own component and contains something unique.
+It makes use of various open source libraries within the React framework.

 <br>
 <br>